Olive Oil Smoke Point: Everything You Need to Know

 Using extra virgin olive oil even for frying has very important health benefits:

-• It is more heat stable than many seed oils, thanks to the natural presence of antioxidants and polyphenols .
+• It is more heat-stable than many seed oils, thanks to the natural presence of antioxidants and polyphenols.

-• Free from natural antioxidants.
+• Devoid of natural antioxidants.

 • More prone to oxidation and the formation of harmful substances.